timm/sinless/epsilon.md

 # Epsilon Reasonong

 Call  the limits to reasoning _epsilon_ (&epsilon;).
-When two solutions differ by less than &epsilon;
-then  they are indistinguishable.
+When two solutions differ by less than &epsilon; then  they are indistinguishable.

 &epsilon; is a useful early stopping  criteria.
-When solutions are indistinguishable then better solutions cannot be deleted, so you might as  well stop.
+When solutions are indistinguishable then better solutions are unrecognizable (so you might as  well stop).

 When &epsilon; is large then many examples are actually repeats of a smaller number of concepts.
 And when that is true, modeling and control is simpler since there is less to model and control.

 &espilon; is  everywhere:
 - Sometimes our instrumentation is  only good at collecting data within  &plumn;&epsilon;.
 In that case, there is no point exploring issues at &epsilon;/2.
 - When processes only allow approximate control of parameters within some degree of &espilon;, then there  is  little point trying to propose solutions that are less that &epsilon; of the current  solution.
   For example,
   - If  car drivers can control
     the speed of  a car within &plusmn; 5s&nbsp; mph, then we should tell them "drive around 45&nbsp;mpg" rather than "drive at exactly "43&nbsp;mph:.
-  - In many "human-oriented"
+  - In many "human-oriented" control problems, you cannot ask people to change too much.
+So humans are "controllable" only within some &epsilon;.
 - Some experimental methods repeat the same analysis, say, 20 times
   (each time using 90% of the data).
 This can generates 20 numbers that all